Santka Lucia

 Swedes also celebrate St. Lucia Day in local churches, businesses and schools.
 Many towns and cities have a Lucia contest.
 Being chosen the town’s Lucia is quite an honor for any young lady.

-At Folklore Village, afternoon workshops offer kids of all ages the opportunity to make Danish heart baskets and lanterns, help shape the saffron buns which will be served later, and learn the traditional songs for the evening Lucia ceremony (note: workshop attendance is required for participation in the ceremony).
+At Folklore Village, afternoon workshops offer kids of all ages the opportunity to make Danish heart baskets, color Swedish Dalahorses, help shape the saffron buns which will be served later, and learn the traditional songs for the evening Lucia ceremony (note: workshop attendance is required for participation in the ceremony).
 Afternoon workshops begin at 3:00.

 Please bring a dish to pass for the potluck at 5:30.
 After the potluck, enjoy the candlelit procession with traditional Lucia songs sung by the children, the aromatic saffron buns served with hot tea, and the family-friendly evening dance.

-Admission for afternoon and evening combined is $12 adults, $10 seniors & teens, $8 kids (under 5 admitted free).
-Evening-only admission is $7 adults, $5 seniors & teens, $4 kids (under 5 admitted free).
+Admission for afternoon and evening combined is $12 adults, $10 seniors & teens, $8 kids.
+Evening-only admission is $8 adults, $6 seniors & teens, $4 kids.
+Children under 5 are admitted free.